MattiasMilger/News-feed-by-Mattias/README.md

 Libraries:
 tkinter, feedparser, webbrowser, time, json, os

-Third party, must be installed: feedparser
+Feedparser is a third party library and must be installed.
+Install with pip install [library name].

 ----------------------------